 Since 2014, financial coordination takes place between the Social Insurance Agency (Försäkringskassan), The Public Employment Service (Arbetsförmedlingen), municipalities and regions through Coordination Agencies.
 The target group is individuals in working age 16–64 years, having physical, mental, social and/or work-related needs, and who need coordinated support from two or more of the collaborating parties.
 The goal is to become self-sufficient.

-In 2020, the Swedish Social Insurance Agency and the Swedish Public Employment Service, as in previous years, had a special task to work to ensure that the co-ordinating unions prioritize funding for initiatives for the long-term sick, young people with disabilities and young people with activity compensation.
-At the end of the year, a total of 417 initiatives had been implemeted, adressing these groups.
-The main part of the efforts, approximately 92%, were individual-oriented (of totally 1,087 different initiatives of which 56% were individual-oriented and 44% structure-wide) (Försäkringskassan 2020).
-A more detailed description of the result will be presented in a separate report in May 2021.
+In 2022, the Swedish Social Insurance Agency and the Swedish Public Employment Service, as in previous years, had a special task to work to ensure that the co-ordinating unions prioritize funding for initiatives for the long-term sick, young people with disabilities and young people with activity compensation.
+At the end of the year, a total of 100 initiatives had been implemented, addressing young people with activity compensation and 77 for young people with disabilities without activity compensation.
+Most of the initiatives were individual oriented activities (Försäkringskassan, 2022).

-The Coordination Agencies were in 2020 allocated 33 million euros (339 million Swedish kronor) by the government, combined with an equal amount from municipalities och regions.
+The Coordination Agencies were in 2022 allocated 339 million Swedish kronor (30 million Euro) by the government, combined with an equal amount from municipalities och regions (Försäkringskassan, 2023).

 Funding of inclusive programmes within the ESF

 It is common among the Coordination Agencies to participate in projects financed by the European Social Fund (ESF).
 ESF has target groups consistent with the Coordination Agencies within several programme areas.
-During the entire programme period 2014-2020, the Coordination Agencies have owned, co-financed or collaborated in a total of 86 unique ESF projects.
-In 2020, the Agencies had budgeted for approximately SEK 68 million in ESF funds.
+During the entire programme period 2014-2020, the Coordination Agencies have owned, co-financed or collaborated in a total of 113 unique ESF projects.
+In 2022, the Agencies had budgeted for approximately SEK 47 million in ESF funds (Försäkringskassan, 2023).